elliotwoods/VVVV.Mapping.Tutorials.Mapping2-3D/Readme.md

 ### Inputs

-* 4 * World to Projection correspondences
+* 4 World to Projection correspondences
 * 3D position of projector (easy to tweak when 4 correspondences are locked)

 ### Prerequisites

-* None (works with native vvvv24.1 and modules here)
+* vvvv24.1